Bleaching Dark Roots - Without Banding

 - We are going to use 10 Vol developer.

 - We can apply these toners straight away on wet hair.
 You can even apply at the back wash if you prefer.

-- Wait about 10 minutes and rinse.
+- Wait about 10 minutes after applying, then rinse.

 - Wash and blow dry and you're done!

 The Final Result - Consistent Ultra White Blonde Hair with No Line of Demarcation, No Banding

 WATCH THE WHOLE VIDEO: How to Fix Dark Roots - With No Banding!